Strategic Plan 2012-2015

 Tier one items for strategy screen

-- Is it consistent and with our mission?: The Institute for Nonprofit Education and Research educates leaders and advances best practices in the nonprofit and philanthropic community through academic excellence, applied learning, and research that examines issues of strategic importance to the sector.
+- Is it consistent with our mission?: The Institute for Nonprofit Education and Research educates leaders and advances best practices in the nonprofit and philanthropic community through academic excellence, applied learning, and research that examines issues of strategic importance to the sector.

 Tier two items for strategy screen